ThomPoppins/MERN-Enterprise-Search/README.md

 - [ ] Use react-redux in frontend to `dispatch` actions to `reducers` and `store` to `get` and `set` `state` and `props` in the frontend and combine at least 2 `reducers`.
 (Just to show that I know how to use Redux in React.) (see backend devdocs folder)
 - [ ] Move redux documentation on redux from backend devdocs folder to frontend devdocs folder.
 - [ ] Break down all ideas in the `Future functionalities:` section below into smaller tasks and create Jira tickets for them.
+- [ ] [MERNSTACK-102] Check for the word `property` when it should be `field` in the documentation of schemas and models.
+Check for the word `field` when it should be `property` in the documentation when talking about database `document`'s

 # Everything else for now: